 The served build could present geometry not compatible with the dimensions of the anchors described above.
-In these cases the anchor can be modified maintaining the same structural strength to fit the characteristics of installation.
+In these cases, the anchor can be modified maintaining the same structural strength to fit the characteristics of installation.

-The stresses that the machine downloads on the wall are considered the same as those identified for the standard anchor.
+The stresses that the machine imposed on the wall are considered the same as those identified for the standard anchor.

-If the mast has a distance from the wall between 11.81 - 27.56 inches it is possible to use the pattern in the figure.
+If the mast has a distance from the wall (d) between 11.81 - 27.56 inches, it is possible to use the pattern in figure 4.7.

-With rectangular mast it is possible to use the scheme in figure 4.7.
+If the distance (d) is less than the previous measurements, then it is possible to use the pattern in figure 4.8.